edlinkiii/skier-challenge/README.md

   * The Rhino should appear after a set amount of time or distance skied and chase the skier, using the running assets we've provided to animate the rhino.
   * If the rhino catches the skier, it's game over and the rhino should eat the skier.

-  -- Feature added: Rhino Attack
-  ---- After 25,000 pixels, Rhino will enter view (from right of screen) and run toward Skier
-  ---- When Rhino reaches Skier, Rhino will eat Skier

 * **Documentation:**